tushar07-dev/Namaste-React/Chapter 01 - Inception/Theory/Session1-Theory.md

 ## Namaste React Course by Akshay Saini
 # _Chapter 01 - Inception_

+# TOtal ways to use React & ReactDom:
+1) By CDN Link on <Script>.
+2)
+3)
+4)

+## Q: why Facebook maintain React & reactDOM two different folders(Repos) ?
+A: React does not only work on browser, It works on Mobile React  native, React 3d, different tipes of react is used.
+The react.development.js is core file. and other one ReactDOM is bridge between react & browsers to allows `React to interact with the DOM`.

+## What is the most expensive operation to componay which all differenct frameworks are fixing ?
+A: After we click somewhere, Some things get added somethings(Nodes) get(Nodes) or removed from DOm tree, Putting some nodes into the dome and removing the nodes is also an costly operation
+A: When user interaction triggers changes in the Document Object Model (DOM), such as adding or removing nodes, these manipulations incur significant resources, impacting the performance of an application or website.

+## const heading = React.createElement(a, b={}, c) ?
+A: `a` is  parameter which pass string Tag name
+   `b` is  parameter which pass object which contains attributes `c` is  parameter which pass string which has childred heading return object not HTML tag, while it is rendering it converts react

+## using React.createElement we can create nested, single all kind of component and html pages.
+But this is complex as it increase the code.
+const parent2 = React.createElement(
+    "div",
+    { id: "prent2"},
+    [
+    React.createElement("div", { id: "child"}, [
+        React.createElement("h1", { id: "child1"}, "I`m an H1 tag"),
+        React.createElement("h2", { id: "child2"}, "I`m an H2 tag"),
+        React.createElement("h3", { id: "child3"}, "I`m an H3 tag"),
+    ]),

+    React.createElement("div", { id: "child"}, [
+        React.createElement("h1", { id: "child1"}, "I`m an H1 tag"),
+        React.createElement("h2", { id: "child2"}, "I`m an H2 tag"),
+        React.createElement("h3", { id: "child3"}, "I`m an H3 tag"),
+    ])
+    ]
+);
+console.log(parent2); //object (React element) const root = ReactDOM.createRoot(document.getElementById("root"));
+root.render(parent2);

+## JSX fix this problem, People think react can only written inside the JSX, But that not true.
+Jsx only make out life easy when we use tag?
+Yes, it matters alot as our code work sychronous way.

+## Does the order of tags matter in HTML ? (<html <head> <body <script> <script> <script> /> />).

+## Not all other frameworks in market is can not only applied to exciting app, You have to use complete folder app for other frameWorks
+## But react is just JS, can only work on small part of ur code also using ReactDOM 'root'.
+This is the beutie of React

 ## Q: What is `Emmet`?
 A: `Emmet` is the essential toolkit for web-developers.
 It allows you to `type shortcuts` that are then expanded into full pieces of code for writing `HTML and CSS`, based on an abbreviation structure most developers already use that expands into full-fledged HTML markup and CSS rules.